 BENEFITS: WHAT DID WE ACTUALLY GET

 - Daily Breakfast for Two: The daily breakfast benefit was $30 for each person up to two people (a total of $60).
 The credit is only allowed at Primrose Cafe.
 Unfortunately, Chase does not allow in-room dining as part of their breakfast benefit.
 We made reservations for 10:30 a.m. the day before and we’re seated right away when we arrived.
 Please keep in mind that COVID precautions are in place.
 Tables are spaced out farther apart and you are required to wear a mask walking around the restaurant.
 There were three of us and we ordered two drinks and three dishes.
 Our bill ended up being $118 (including tax + tip).
 All you have to do is charge it to the room and when you check out, the front desk agent will take $60 off from your breakfast bill.
-Also, be aware that tax and tip does not count towards your breakfast credit or the $100 special benefit.
+Also, be aware that tip does not count towards your breakfast credit or the $100 special benefit.

-- $100 Special Benefit: The $100 benefit was a food and beverage credit to be used an any of the hotel’s restaurants.
+- $100 Special Benefit: The $100 benefit was a food and beverage credit to be used at any of the hotel’s restaurants.
 One of the reasons we chose Park MGM is because we knew that Eataly was located here.
 We knew we could easily spend the $100 here and we sure did.
-We had a bottle of rosé at the wine bar first and then went to Rossopomodoro for lunch to share a couple pizzas and pastas.
+We had a bottle of rosé at the wine bar first and then went to Rossopomodoro for lunch to share a couple of pizzas and pastas.

 - Complimentary Wifi: For the wifi credit, you get $5 off your resort fee.
 You might not see it on your folio when you check out because it’s actually already discounted from the resort fee.
 Park MGM’s resort fee is $39, but when I looked on my folio, it was $34.

 - Room Upgrade: We booked a Park MGM Two Queen room since there were three of us.
 We did get upgraded to a Park MGM Two Queen Strip View, but the room still pretty much looked the same.
 Just the view was different.
-In my opinion, I really dislike when they just upgrade you the view.
+In my opinion, I really dislike when they just upgrade the view.
 This is supposed to be a “room” upgrade, not a “view” upgrade.
 I’m hoping one day they’ll actually make this benefit better.

 SAVINGS: IS IT WORTH BOOKING THROUGH CHASE?

 I kind of already knew that the $100 credit would be worth booking Park MGM through the Chase LHRC.
 At first, I thought Chase did not include the resort fee in the original price.
 It clearly states, “Additional resort fees may apply.”
 Chase would have come out to be around $208 (w/ the resort fee) versus Park MGM’s own website which quoted me $179.14.
-I thought for $30 more, it was definitely worth to get the $100 F&B credit and the $60 breakfast credit.
+I thought for $30 more, it was definitely worth getting the $100 F&B credit and the $60 breakfast credit.

 This is what Park MGM’s website quoted me.
 I also can’t forget to mention that we utilized Chase’s early check-in and late check-out option as well which saved us even more money.